fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 ANN2SNN
 =======================================

-Author: `DingJianhao <https://github.com/DingJianhao>`_, `fangwei123456 <https://github.com/fangwei123456>`_, `Lv Liuzhenghao <https://github.com/Lyu6PosHao>`_
+Author: `DingJianhao <https://github.com/DingJianhao>`_, `fangwei123456 <https://github.com/fangwei123456>`_, `Lv Liuzhenghao <https://github.com/Lyu6PosHao>`_, `Yifan Huang (AllenYolk) <https://github.com/AllenYolk>`_

 中文版：:doc:`../cn/ann2snn`

+.. admonition:: ANN2SNN tutorial versions

+    The ANN2SNN public API has gone through three tutorial generations:

+    #. :doc:`Older clock-driven-era ANN2SNN API <../../legacy_tutorials/en/5_ann2snn>`.
+    #. :doc:`Legacy pre-Recipe Converter API <../../legacy_tutorials/en/ann2snn_converter_legacy>`, which used ``Converter(mode=..., dataloader=...)`` and ``convert_to_spiking_neurons(model)``.
+    #.
+Current Recipe API, documented on this page: ``RateCodingRecipe`` or ``TransformerSpikeEquivalentRecipe`` defines the algorithm, and ``Converter.convert(model)`` executes it.

-This tutorial focuses on ``spikingjelly.activation_based.ann2snn``, introduce how to convert the trained feedforward ANN to SNN and simulate it on the SpikingJelly framework.
+This tutorial focuses on ``spikingjelly.activation_based.ann2snn``.
+It shows how to convert a trained feedforward ANN to an SNN with the current Recipe API and simulate the converted model in SpikingJelly.

-ANN2SNN api references are here `api references <https://spikingjelly.readthedocs.io/zh_CN/latest/spikingjelly.activation_based.ann2snn.html>`_ .
+ANN2SNN API references are available `here <https://spikingjelly.readthedocs.io/zh_CN/latest/spikingjelly.activation_based.ann2snn.html>`_.

-There are two sets of implementations in earlier implementations: ONNX-based and PyTorch-based.
-This version is based on torch.fx.
-Fx is specially used to transform nn.Module instances, and will natively decouple complex models when building graph intermediate representation.
-Let's have a look!
+The current implementation is based on ``torch.fx``. ``torch.fx`` traces ``nn.Module`` instances into a graph representation, which is then transformed by ANN2SNN recipes.

 Theoretical basis of ANN2SNN
 ----------------------------

-Compared with ANN, the generated pulses of SNN are discrete, which is conducive to efficient communication.
-Today, with the popularity of ANN, the direct training of SNN requires more resources.

-Naturally, we will think of using the now very mature ANN to convert to SNN, and hope that SNN can have similar performance.
-This involves the problem of how to build a bridge between ANN and SNN.

-Now the mainstream way of SNN is to use frequency encoding, so for the output layer, we will use the number of neuron output pulses to judge the category.
-Is there a relationship between the release rate and ANN?
+SNNs communicate with discrete spikes, which enables efficient event-driven computation, but direct SNN training often requires more resources than ANN training.
+A practical route is to train an ANN first and then convert it to an SNN with similar behavior.
+This requires connecting ANN activations with SNN firing rates.
+For rate-coded SNNs, output classes are read from spike counts.
+The core question is whether the firing rate of a spiking neuron can approximate the activation of an ANN neuron.

-Fortunately, there is a strong correlation between the nonlinear activation of ReLU neurons in ANN and the firing rate of IF neurons in SNN (reset by subtracting the threshold :math:`V_{threshold}` ). this feature to convert.
-The neuron update method mentioned here is the Soft method mentioned in `Neuron tutorial <https://spikingjelly.readthedocs.io/zh_CN/latest/tutorials/en/neuron.html>`_.
+ReLU activations in ANNs are strongly related to the firing rates of IF neurons with subtractive reset, where the membrane voltage is reset by subtracting :math:`V_{threshold}`. ``RateCodingRecipe`` uses this relationship for conversion.
+This neuron update method is the Soft reset method described in the `Neuron tutorial <https://spikingjelly.readthedocs.io/zh_CN/latest/tutorials/en/neuron.html>`_.

 Experiment: Relationship between IF neuron spiking frequency and input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We gave constant input to the IF neuron and observed its output spikes and spike firing frequency.
-First import the relevant modules, create a new IF neuron layer, determine the input and draw the input of each IF neuron :math:`x_{i}`:
+Give constant input to an IF neuron and observe its output spikes and firing rate.
+First import the relevant modules, create an IF neuron layer, and plot the input :math:`x_{i}` for each neuron:

 .. code-block:: python